Dental Extractions

 Procedure

-Dental extractions are usually straightforward and can be performed while the individual is awake using local anaesthetic injections.
-Some teeth are more difficult to remove and will involve cutting the gum and using a surgical drill to get the tooth out, then stitching the gum back in place.
+Dental extractions are usually straightforward and can be performed in the dental chair while awake, using local anaesthetic injections.
+Some teeth are more difficult to remove and will involve cutting the gum, use of a surgical to get the tooth out, then stitching the gum back in place.
 This is known as a surgical extraction.
-If having a surgical extraction, multiple teeth removed, or if dental phobic, your surgeon may recommend a general anaesthetic, sedation (twilight sleep) for the procedure.
+If having a surgical extraction, multiple teeth removed, or if dental phobic, your surgeon may recommend a general anesthetic, or sedation (twilight sleep) for the procedure.

 Downtime